lnihlen/lnihlen.github.io/_posts/2019/03/2019-03-21-some-insomnia.md

 Hilary with attempts trying to fall back asleep.

 Tomorrow (well in a few hours) is a big day, with a couple of pretty important meetings.
-Wishing to find some peace.
+Wishing to find some peace soon, hopefully this weekend.